nzetun/cyberockit/Proposal.md

 Our team struggled to identify a project that had security-related issues that we could identify.
 We discussed searching through projects for a specific topic (originally we looked into exam proctoring software) but unfortunately, that was a time-consuming and ineffective process.
 Ultimately, we found that Codetriage.com was useful in finding a project that was interesting to our team and was also in need of security measures.
 We also found that it was difficult to identify if the security measures that currently exist in the software were originally built into the design or if they were added on at another time.
 Ultimately, the timing of the creation of the security measures is difficult for us to determine.
 We have realized that a code review with the technical members of the team is necessary after identifying the project tasks and prior to developing solutions.

 Going forward, we plan to identify the project needs, evaluate the code (technical), and then divide the project tasks among the team members.

+We do have one team member who has been unresponsive since the first meeting in Week 2.
+The other 5 members of the team have been significant contributors and collaborators on this project.

 ## Project Resources